 However, I have found one newer argument for abortion to be relatively compelling – the argument from bodily autonomy.
 The argument basically says that as it stands, if we were to prevent abortions, a corpse would then have more rights than women.
 A corpse may legally donate or withhold organs – even to those in need – whereas under anti-abortion laws, a mother would have no choice in the case but to contribute her organs to sustaining the life of another.
 We would be requiring her to give up her bodily autonomy for the sake of another.
 While this “heroism” may be lauded as a great sacrifice if it was a willingly pursued course of action, it is not something we can require of another.
 Bodily autonomy supersedes the needs of another.
-Whereas most other arguments have some apparent loopholes, this particular argument seemed unassailable to me at first.
+Whereas most other arguments have some apparent loopholes, this particular argument initially seemed unassailable to me.

 1. A baby’s attachment to a mother is natural.
 The child is being produced by the mother, is not an invader, and is growing in its natural environment.
 It seems absurd to say this decision can be all about the mother, and call the child an invader.